terrnance/nba_simulator/README.md

 ## Things you need to use the simulator

-arg[0] = latestRoster arg[1] = editRoster
+The main function is NBAMainSimulator.java

-Currently, You will need to add the two rosters "latestRoster" and "editableRoster" to the arguments in Java.
+Currently, You will need to have the two rosters have the "latestRoster" and "editableRoster" directories readily available to run.
 The editableRoster can be edited by users, but the latestRoster can only be updated by scrapping the latest NBA rosters and statistics.
+For the first boot, the directories will be created and filled with the correct files automatically.

 ## Why I took on this project